junwu1976/Docker-Heroku-101/README.md

 Note: Ensure your Dockerfile has a capital 'D' as the Heroku CLI tooks won't recognise it if you don't.
 Learn from my wasted few hours on this.

+Now naviate to

+Congratulations you've now deployed your app to Heroku!